appliedtechnology/alva-labs-utilities/README.md

 1. **Generate test results**

-    The test results need to be generated and converted to a json-array with the following schema
+    The test results need to be generated and converted to a JSON-array with the following schema

     ```json
     [